marcusrossel/marcusrossel.github.io/_posts/2019-09-20-kaleidoscope-0.md

 <br/>

-All of the code in this post can be found [here](https://github.com/marcusrossel/marcusrossel.github.io/tree/master/assets/kaleidoscope/code/part-0).
+A full code listing for this post can be found [here](https://github.com/marcusrossel/marcusrossel.github.io/tree/master/assets/kaleidoscope/code/part-0).